vives-project-xp/GreenhouseWaterkersAI/ReadMe.md

 We then proceeded to get the new model on the Raspberry and test it.
 While working on a script to test it without edge impulse, we also worked on our documentation.

 ### Week 5
+We tried to make a link between labelbox and edge impulse by writing a script that would download the images from labelbox with the bounding boxes and all the information we needed to upload them to edge impulse.
+We ran into some issues with the script, but we managed to get it to work.

+We adjusted the deployment of the model on the Raspberry Pi 5 and tested it.
+So that a picture could be taken and the model would predict the age of the watercress.
+The prediction was then displayed on the LED matrix of the Sense Hat.
 ### Week 6
 We continued by trying to get a working dashboard using the [streamlit library] (https://docs.streamlit.io/).
 We ran into a lot of issues when trying to get this to work.
 We tried different methods like using the edge impulse API as well as building the model and trying to run the code that way.
 Resolving one error kept leading to a different error.